 Bacteroides spp. (including some strains of B. fragilis), Clostridium spp. (including CI. difficile), Fusobacterium spp. (except F. mostiferum.
 F. varium), Peptococcus spp., Peptostreptococcus spp.

-Note: Some strains of many Bacteroides spp. (eg, B. fragilis) that produce beta-lactamase are resistant to ceftriaxone.
-To determine the sensitivity of microorganisms, disks containing ceftriaxone should be used, since it has been shown that in vitro certain strains of pathogens can be resistant to classical cephalosporins.
+Note: Some strains of many Bacteroides spp. (eg B. fragilis) that produce beta-lactamase are resistant to ceftriaxone.
+To determine the sensitivity of microorganisms, it is necessary to use disks containing ceftriaxone, since it has been shown that in vitro certain strains of pathogens can be resistant to classical cephalosporins.

 Pharmacokinetics:

-When administered parenterally, ceftriaxone penetrates well into tissues and body fluids.
-In healthy adults, ceftriaxone has a long half-life of about 8 hours.
-The area under the curve concentration - time in the blood serum with intravenous and intramuscular injection coincide.
+When administered parenterally, ceftriaxone penetrates well into body tissues and fluids.
+In healthy adult subjects, ceftriaxone has a long half-life of about 8 hours.
+Area under the concentration-time curve in serum during intravenous and intramuscular injection match up.
 This means that the bioavailability of ceftriaxone when administered intramuscularly is 100%.
-When administered intravenously, ceftriaxone rapidly diffuses into the interstitial fluid, where it retains its bactericidal action against susceptible pathogens for 24 hours.
+When administered intravenously, ceftriaxone quickly diffuses into the interstitial fluid, where it retains its bactericidal effect against pathogens sensitive to it for 24 hours.

-The elimination half-life in healthy adults is about 8 hours.
-In newborns up to 8 days old and in the elderly over 75 years of age, the mean elimination half-life is about twice as long.
+The half-life in healthy adult subjects is approximately 8 hours.
+In neonates up to 8 days and in elderly people over 75 years of age, the average half-life is approximately twice as long.
 In adults, 50-60% of ceftriaxone is excreted unchanged in the urine, and 40-50% is also excreted unchanged in the bile.
-Under the influence of the intestinal flora, ceftriaxone is converted to an inactive metabolite.
+Under the influence of intestinal flora, ceftriaxone is converted into an inactive metabolite.
 In newborns, approximately 70% of the administered dose is excreted by the kidneys.
-In case of kidney failure or liver pathology in adults, the pharmacokinetics of ceftriaxone almost does not change, the elimination half-life lengthens slightly.
-If kidney function is impaired, excretion with bile increases, and if liver pathology occurs, then excretion of ceftriaxone by the kidneys increases.
+In case of renal failure or liver pathology in adults, the pharmacokinetics of ceftriaxone remains almost unchanged, the elimination half-life is slightly extended.
+If renal function is impaired, excretion into bile increases, and if liver pathology occurs, then excretion of ceftriaxone by the kidneys increases.

-Ceftriaxone binds reversibly to albumin and this binding is inversely proportional to concentration: for example, at a drug concentration in the blood serum of less than 100 mg / l, the binding of ceftriaxone to proteins is 95%, and at a concentration of 300 mg / l - only 85%.
-Due to the lower content of albumin in the interstitial fluid, the concentration of ceftriaxone in it is higher than in the blood serum.
+Ceftriaxone binds reversibly to albumin and this binding is inversely proportional to the concentration: for example, at a drug concentration in the blood serum of less than 100 mg/l, the protein binding of ceftriaxone is 95%, and at a concentration of 300 mg/l it is only 85%.
+Thanks to more low content albumin in the interstitial fluid, the concentration of ceftriaxone in it is higher than in the blood serum.

-Penetration into the cerebrospinal fluid: In neonates and children with inflammation of the meninges, ceftriaxone penetrates into the cerebrospinal fluid, while in the case of bacterial meningitis, an average of 17% of the concentration of the drug in the blood serum diffuses into the cerebrospinal fluid, which is about 4 times more than in aseptic meningitis.
-24 hours after intravenous administration of ceftriaxone at a dose of 50-100 mg/kg of body weight, the concentration in the cerebrospinal fluid exceeds 1.4 mg/l.
-In adult patients with meningitis, 2-25 hours after the administration of ceftriaxone at a dose of 50 mg/kg of body weight, the concentration of ceftriaxone was many times higher than the minimum inhibitory dose that is necessary to suppress the pathogens that most often cause meningitis.
+Penetration into the cerebrospinal fluid: In newborns and children with inflammation of the meninges, ceftriaxone penetrates into the cerebrospinal fluid, while in the case of bacterial meningitis, an average of 17% of the drug concentration in the blood serum diffuses into the cerebrospinal fluid, which is approximately 4 times more than with aseptic meningitis.
+24 hours after intravenous administration of ceftriaxone at a dose of 50-100 mg/kg body weight, the concentration in the cerebrospinal fluid exceeds 1.4 mg/l.
+In adult patients with meningitis, 2-25 hours after administration of ceftriaxone at a dose of 50 mg/kg body weight, the concentration of ceftriaxone many times exceeded the minimum inhibitory dose necessary to suppress the pathogens that most often cause meningitis.

 Indications for use:

-Infections caused by pathogens sensitive to ceftriaxone: sepsis, meningitis, infections of the abdominal cavity (peritonitis, inflammatory diseases of the gastrointestinal tract, biliary tract), infections of the bones, joints, connective tissue, skin, infections in patients with a reduced function of the immune system, kidney infections and urinary tract, respiratory tract infections, especially pneumonia, as well as infections of the ear, throat and nose, infections of the genitals, including gonorrhea.
-Prevention of infections in the postoperative period.
+Infections caused by pathogens sensitive to ceftriaxone: sepsis, meningitis, abdominal infections (peritonitis, inflammatory diseases of the gastrointestinal tract, biliary tract), infections of bones, joints, connective tissue, skin, infections in patients with reduced immune system function, kidney and urinary tract infections, respiratory tract infections, especially pneumonia, as well as ear, nose and throat infections, genital infections, including gonorrhea.
+Preventing infections in postoperative period.

-For adults and children over 12 years of age: The average daily dose is 1-2 g of ceftriaxone once a day (after 24 hours).
+For adults and children over 12 years old: The average daily dose is 1-2 g of ceftriaxone once a day (every 24 hours).
 In severe cases or in cases of infections caused by moderately susceptible pathogens, the single daily dose may be increased to 4 g.

-For newborns (up to two weeks of age): 20-50 mg / kg of body weight per day (a dose of 50 mg / kg of body weight should not be exceeded due to the immature enzyme system of newborns).
+For newborns (up to two weeks of age): 20-50 mg/kg body weight per day (the dose of 50 mg/kg body weight is not allowed to be exceeded due to the immature enzyme system of newborns).

 Duration of therapy: depends on the course of the disease.

-Experiments have shown that there is synergism between ceftriaxone and aminoglycosides in their effect on many Gram-negative bacteria.
-Although the potentiated effect of such combinations cannot be predicted in advance, in cases of severe and life-threatening infections (for example, those caused by Pseudomonas aeruginosa), their joint administration is justified.
+Experiments have proven that there is a synergism between ceftriaxone and aminoglycosides in their effect on many Gram-negative bacteria.
+Although the potentiated effect of such combinations cannot be predicted in advance, in cases of severe and life-threatening infections (for example, those caused by Pseudomonas aeruginosa), their combined use is justified.

-Due to the physical incompatibility of ceftriaxone and aminoglycosides, it is necessary to prescribe them at the recommended doses separately!
+Due to the physical incompatibility of ceftriaxone and aminoglycosides, they must be prescribed separately in recommended doses!

 Meningitis:

-For bacterial meningitis in neonates and children, the initial dose is 100 mg/kg body weight once a day (maximum 4 g).
-As soon as it was possible to isolate the pathogenic microorganism and determine its sensitivity, the dose should be reduced accordingly.
-The best results were achieved with the following terms of therapy:
+For bacterial meningitis in newborns and children, the initial dose is 100 mg/kg body weight once a day (maximum 4 g).
+As soon as we managed to isolate pathogen and determine its sensitivity, the dose must be reduced accordingly.
+The best results were achieved with the following periods of therapy:

 Gonorrhea: